n0hack/n0hack/README.md

 # **Ji-hun Jeonㅡ@n0hack**

+Hi there.
 I'm developing to make services that will light-up the world.

-Learning various things to be a multi-creator
+Therefore, learning various things to be a multi-creator ◝(⁰▿⁰)◜

 ## **My values**